ymbeltran/todo-app/README.md

 ## Acknowledgments

-This might sound silly but I want to thank a friend that presented me with this challenge and encourage me to do it.
+This might sound silly but I want to thank my friend that presented me with this challenge and encourage me to do it.
 I'm also grateful for Platzi where I've learned a lot.
+Additionally lots of thank yous to the sunbae (선배) who got me out of some troubles I found while coding.